 The service is constantly offering deals.
-Right now, Sling has a three-day free trial to check out all it has to offer.
-Plus, once they sign up for one of the affordable packages, new and existing customers are guaranteed a locked-in price for a full year — no need to worry about price increases.
+Right now, Sling TV has a three-day free trial to check out all it has to offer.
+Plus, after signing up, new and existing customers are guaranteed a locked-in price for a full year — no need to worry about price increases.

-Sling TV isn't the only OTT service for those looking to cut the cord, though, as Hulu with Live TV, YouTube TV, Fubo TV and Philo TV all stream live TV, though their channel lineups, features and prices vary.
+Sling TV isn't the only OTT service for those looking to cut the cord, though, as Hulu with Live TV, YouTube TV, Fubo TV, AT&T TV Now and Philo TV all stream live TV, though their channel lineups, features and prices vary.

 After signing up for Sling TV, you'll need only to download the app to any of the many devices supported by the service.

 Is Sling TV's cable TV alternative worth the money?
 Read on.

 Sling TV price: What does Sling TV cost?

 Sling TV's cost is the same for both of the flavors it offers, Sling Orange and Sling Blue — both are priced the same.

 Sling Orange costs $30 and offers more than 30 channels, while Sling Blue costs $30 offers more than 50 channels.
 However, the two packages come with different channel lineups, so if you want to make sure you can watch your favorite one, you should consider the the combined Blue/Orange pack costs $40 per month.

 Sling TV is one of the most affordable services, with their base level packages starting at $30 per month and streaming dozens of major cable channels, like ESPN, AMC, CNN, TNT and more.
 And Sling is guaranteeing that new and existing customers pay the same locked-in monthly price for a full year.View Deal

 Sling TV also offers add-on packages that range from $5 to $15 per month.
 There are more than a dozen add-ons, so your monthly subscription cost could exceed $100 per month if you want absolutely everything.